 Students enrolled will take classes English and choose a second foreign language (either French, German, Spanish, Mandarin).
 International students can also choose Dutch as a foreign language.
 In addition, students can choose to attend a language line to dig deeper into another language and learn about their business culture as well.
 Currently, we offer language and culture lines in Spanish, French, German, Portuguese, Russian and Mandarin.

-In both of our International Business courses, you will be trained for a wide range of management positions in the fields of Commerce, Finance and Organization.
-As a result, you will have excellent job opportunities on the national and international labour markets, such as:
+In both of our International Business courses, you will be trained for a wide range of management positions in the fields of Commerce, Finance, and Organization.
+As a result, you will have excellent job opportunities on the national and international labor markets, such as:

 • International Account Manager